 Composition of these types of sugar

-- Honey is composed of fructose (38.2%), glucose (31%) and about 9% of other disaccharides.
+- However, honey is composed of fructose (38.2%), glucose (31%) and about 9% of other disaccharides.
 It has a glycemic index of 31 to 78 depending on the variety and has insignificant amounts of vitamins, minerals, amino acids and enzymes.

-- Maple Syrup is mainly composed of sucrose.
+- Firstly, maple syrup is mainly composed of sucrose.
 What I am describing here is pure maple syrup, not maple flavor, pancake syrup, table syrup, or other substitute.
 It contains trace amounts of protein, fat, vitamins and minerals.

 Sugar Alcohols – Sweeteners Labeled Sugar Free

-Sugar alcohols are anything ending in “tol.”
-They are neither sugar nor alcohol and are used in sugar free products.
-Sugar alcohols are not completely absorbed and have a lower calorie count.
+Furthermore, sugar alcohols are anything ending in “tol.”
 They don’t require insulin to be converted to energy which is an advantage to diabetics.
 However, because they are not well absorbed, they can have a laxative effect causing diarrhea, or can be fermented by gut bacteria causing gas and bloating.
 They can cause weight gain if over-eaten and can raise blood sugar in diabetics.

 Common sugar alcohols are mannitol, sorbitol, xylitol, lactitol, isomalt, erythritol, maltitol and hydrogenated starch hydrolysates (HSH).
 They are manufactured from cornstarch, sugar cane, or birch wood waste.